Mario Petrucci

 details

 Mario originally graduated in Physics at Cambridge and later taught science in a secondary school.
-He gained a PhD in opto-electronics at University College London, and later completed postgraduate studies in the Environment and Literature departments of Middlesex University.
+He gained a PhD in opto-electronics at University College London, and more recently completed postgraduate studies in the Environment and Literature departments of Middlesex University.
 He has also been an organic farm-hand in Ireland and a one-man band on the Paris Metro.

 Mario is now a freelance writer, educator, researcher and essayist.
 He is successful as an Arvon tutor, literacy consultant at the Imperial War Museum, Fellow of the Royal Literary Fund, a performance and voice trainer, teacher and creative-writing tutor, and a signed songwriter/lyricist.